Impact

 Previous high school graduates’ new successes:

-• 1 is an esthetician
+• 1 is an aesthetician

-• 1 graduated from San Diego State
+• 1 graduated from San Diego State University

-• 1 is pursuing a doctorate
+• 1 is pursuing a doctorate degree